 Having a good durable bug out bag will be vital in an SHTF situation.
 My recommendation is to go with a sturdy bag which has several compartments for storing the dog’s items Click here to check it out on Amazon.com

-If you are planning to bug out anytime and have pets you should consider making them a dog bug out bag.
+If you are planning to bug out anytime and have pets you should consider making them a dog bug out bag or a dog survival bag.
 Most people who own dogs consider them as a part of the family and in the case of and SHTF event where you are forced to bug out with your dogs, you do not want to run around your house making an improvised bag for them as you could easily forget something.
 Think of your pets as small humans which do actually have basic needs just like you, things like food, water, medicine and so on.

 If you have several dogs make sure that each of them has their own dog bug out bag, this, of course, will mostly depend on how big your dogs are and how much weight they can carry.
 Before purchasing any bug out bag for your dogs make sure of the following: